platypusllc/gams_server/README.txt

     block the controller.
 It is in your best interest to poll information from the environment and knowledge base, rather than blocking on an operating system call.

+  EDIT YOUR THREADS:

+    Open test.cpp|h with your favorite programming environment / editor.

   COMPILE ON LINUX: